sysgerm/krimp/README.md

 ### Extra
 At the moment, this tool is only used to hack people on your own wifi, more features will come over time, like over WAN.

+#### Responsibility
+I am not responsible for any actions u take with this tool.